fabosch/socket.io-ratelimiter/README.md

 # Socket.IO-ratelimiter

 NPM module that can be used to rate limit socket.io events.
+Should not be seen as stable.

 [Wiki](https://github.com/fabosch/socket.io-ratelimiter/wiki)